alchemistry/alchemlyb/joss_paper/paper.md

 3. Aim for a consistent interface throughout, e.g. all parsers take similar inputs and yield a common set of outputs, using the `pandas.DataFrame` as the underlying data structure.
 4. Have *all* functionality tested.

+*alchemlyb* supports recent versions of Python 3 and follows the [NEP 29 (Recommend Python and NumPy version support as a community policy standard)](https://numpy.org/neps/nep-0029-deprecation_policy.html) standard (transitioning to the [SPEC 0 (Minimum Supported Dependencies)](https://scientific-python.org/specs/spec-0000/) Scientific Python Ecosystem Coordination community standard) for deciding on when to drop support for older versions of Python and dependencies.
+Releases are numbered following the [Semantic Versioning 2.0.0](https://semver.org/) standard of MAJOR.MINOR.PATCHLEVEL, which ensures that users immediately understand if a release may break backwards compatibility (increase of the major version), adds new features (increase of minor version), or only contains bug fixes or other changes that do not directly affect users.
-*alchemlyb* is published under the open source BSD-3 clause license.
+All code is published under the open source BSD-3 clause license.

 ## Library structure

 *alchemlyb* offers specific parsers in `alchemlyb.parsing` to load raw free energy data from various molecular simulation packages ([GROMACS](https://www.gromacs.org/) [@Abraham2015aa], [Amber](https://ambermd.org/) [@Case2005uq], [NAMD](https://www.ks.uiuc.edu/Research/namd/) [@phillips2020scalable], and [GOMC](https://gomc-wsu.org/) [@Nejahi2021aa]) and provides a general structure for implementing parsers for other packages that are not yet supported.
-The raw data are converted into a standard format as a `pandas.DataFrame` and converted from the energy of the software to units of $k T$ where $k = 1.380649 \times 10^{-23}\,\text{J}\,\text{K}^{-1}$ is Boltzmann's constant and $T$ is the temperature at which the simulation was performed.
+The raw data are converted into a standard format as a `pandas.DataFrame` [@mckinney-proc-scipy-2010] and converted from the energy of the software to units of $k T$ where $k = 1.380649 \times 10^{-23}\,\text{J}\,\text{K}^{-1}$ is Boltzmann's constant and $T$ is the temperature at which the simulation was performed.
-Metadata such as $T$ and the energy unit are stored in DataFrame attributes and propagated through *alchemlyb*, which enables seamless unit conversion with functions in the `alchemlyb.postprocessing` module.
+Metadata such as $T$ and the energy unit are stored in `DataFrame` attributes and propagated through *alchemlyb*, which enables seamless unit conversion with functions in the `alchemlyb.postprocessing` module.
 Two types of free energy data are considered: Hamiltonian gradients (`dHdl`, $dH/d\lambda$) at all lambda states, suitable for thermodynamic integration (TI) estimators [@kirkwood1935statistical], and reduced potential energy differences between lambda states (`u_nk`, $u_{nk}$), which are used for free energy perturbation (FEP) estimators [@zwanzig1954high].

 Both types of estimators assume uncorrelated samples in order to give unbiased estimates of the uncertainties, which requires subsampling of the raw data.